b-geo/DEC-P3/notes.md

 - i have used IO manager in dagster so that storage location of raw can be agnostic
 - using trino cloud (starbust) because limited time
+- sacrificed nice code and layout for cool stuff